 Do you lack in fuel, calories or amino acids?

 Try tracking your calories using some internet service.
 Google "calorie counter" and many options will come up.
 Track how many calories you eat per day for a week.
-If you're getting more than 2000 a day, then you're probably fine on that note.
-If you're getting less than 1200, this can be a serious problem.
-Eat more raw mono-meals of fruit if you're lacking calories.
+If you're getting more than 2,000 a day, then you're probably fine on that note.
+If you're getting less than 1,200, this can be a serious problem.
+Eat more fruit if you're lacking calories.
 Five mangoes, for example, can be one of five meals you eat in a day.
 Also, you can add more flax oil, hemp oil, MCT oil, or avocado oil to your salads.
 Each tablespoon of oil is 100 calories.

 If you're simply lacking muscle fuel, try drinking blended green leafy vegetables and sprouts, freshly juiced vegetables and sprouts, and eating salads with lots of sprouts.
 If you don't like sprouts, mix them into guacamole, spicy salsa, or disguise them in small amounts in sweet smoothies (using bananas, peaches, mangoes, etc) and juices (using oranges, lemons, grapefruits, etc).